 A student’s school team may decide that a student who was not previously working toward a modified diploma should work toward one when the student is less than two years from anticipated exit from high school if the documented history has changed.

-For students with a documented history as described above, the district shall annually provide the parents or guardians of the students, beginning in grade five or after such documented history has been established, the following information:
+For students with a documented history as described above, the district shall annually provide the parents or guardians of students, beginning in grade five or after such documented history has been established, the following:

 Information about the availability of high school diplomas, modified diplomas, extended diplomas and the requirements for such diplomas; and

-A disclosure that students awarded a certificate of attendance will not be counted as a high school graduate in any reporting for the State or district and that such students awarded a certificate of attendance may not indicate theythat the student received a high school diploma on applications for employment, military service, financial aid, admittance to an institution of higher education or any other purpose.
+A disclosure that students awarded a certificate of attendance will not be counted as a high school graduate in any reporting for the State or district and that such students awarded a certificate of attendance may not indicate they received a high school diploma on applications for employment, military service, financial aid, admittance to an institution of higher education or any other purpose.

 [{}Essential Skills